 - Be aware of where shelters are in your community.

-We would also like to share with you the following videos on what steps your church and district leadership should take in the event of a disaster in your area.
+We would also like to share with you the following video that explains more about what steps your church and district leadership should take in the event of a disaster in your area.
 Please click on your district’s link.

 Rev. Chris Ackerman